shofetim/elBradford.github.io/_posts/2016-07-22-Python-Tutorial.md

 ---
 published: true
+title: 'A Quick and Easy Python Tutorial'
+author: bradford
+layout: post
+categories:
+  - Technology
+  - Tutorials
+tags:
+  - Python
 ---
 ## A Quick and Easy Python Tutorial

-_This is a translation from a 90 minute class I held on the basics of Python scripting._
+_This is a translation from a 90 minute class I held on the basics of Python scripting._<!--more-->

 ![Picture1.jpg]({{site.img-dir-posts}}/Picture1.jpg)